kurianbenoy/kurianbenoy-website/_posts/2021-02-15-learningvue.md

 Like any languages, a list of like elements is represented using Arrays which are equivalent to lists in Python.
 Some of the common array operators which are a bit unique are:

-> map - The process of transforming an existing arrays to some other new form.
+> map - The process of transforming an existing array to some other new form.

 ```
 const names = [